 |Carpenter Society Pin||A small, pewter lapel pin with infinity symbol|

 |Virginia Women’s Institute for Leadership||Silver disk; green and gold cord indicates Advanced Leadership Certificate|

 |MEd||Black, light blue, gold hood purchased by students|

 |MLITT||Gold hood with white velvet border purchased by students|

 |MFA||White and gold hood with brown velvet border purchased by students|

-Gowns worn by master’s degree candidates are the bat wing–shaped sleeves.
-The hood is different, too: It is longer than the one that is worn by those who have earned the bachelor’s degree.
+Gowns worn by master’s degree candidates are distinguished by bat wing–shaped sleeves.
+The hood is different, too: It is longer than the one worn by those who have earned the bachelor’s degree.
 The lining is yellow and white, Mary Baldwin College’s official school colors.
 The trim is white for the Master of Arts in Teaching program and the Master of Letters in Shakespeare and Performance, while the Master of Education program has light blue trim and the Master of Fine Arts in Shakespeare and Performance has brown trim.